stumpylog/cadence-sensor-display/ARCHITECTURE.md

 # Architecture

+The application is split into several managers, with defined roles.

 ## Bluetooth Manager

 Handle locating the CSC sensor and getting data from it with callbacks.
 If the sensor disconnects, attempts to reconnect